-Pro cedure Action On the day of the AGM 5.
-Participate [Note: Questions submitted online will be moderated before being sent to the Chairman to avoid repetition.
-All question and messages will be presented with the full name and identity of the participant raising the question.] a.
+On t On the day of the AGM Prod cedure Action 4.
+Login to Virtual Meeting Platform a.
+The Virtual Meeting Portal will be opened for login one (1) hour before the commencement of the 23rd AGM at 9.00 a.m. on Thursday, 30 June 2022, which can be accessed via one of the following methods: > Launch Lumi AGM by scanning the QR Code provided in the email notification; or > Access the Lumi AGM webportal via the website at https://meeting.boardroomlimited.my; (Domain Registration No. with MYNIC - D6A357657) b.
+Insert the Meeting ID number and sign in with the user ID and password provided to you via the email notification in Step 3. above.
+5. Participate through Live Streaming [Note: Questions submitted online will be moderated before being sent to the Chairman to avoid repetition.] a.
 If you would like to view the live webcast, select the broadcast icon. b.
-If you would like to ask a question during the AGM, select the messaging icon. c.
-Type your message within the chat box, once completed click the send button.
-6. Voting a.
-Once voting has been opened, the polling icon will appear with the resolutions and your voting choices. b.
-To vote simply select your voting direction from the options provided.
+If you would like to ask a question during the 23rd AGM, select the messaging icon.
+C. Type your message within the chat box, once completed click the send button.
+6. Online Remote Voting a.
+Once the meeting is opened for voting, the polling picon will appear with the resolutions and your voting choices. b.
+To vote, select your voting direction from the options provided.
 A confirmation message will appear to show your vote has been received. c.
 To change your vote, simply select another voting direction. d.
 If you wish to cancel your vote, please press "Cancel".
-7. End of Participation Upon the announcement by the Chairman on the closure of the AGM, the live webcast will end and the Messaging window will be disabled.
+7. End of Remote Participation a.
+Upon the announcement by the Chairman on the closure of the 23rd AGM, the live streaming will end. b.
+You can then logout from the virtual meeting platform.

-PRE-MEETING SUBMISSION OF QUESTIONS TO THE BOARD OF DIRECTORS
+PRE-MEETING SUBMISSION OF QUESTIONS

-In order to enhance the efficiency of the proceedings of the 22nd AGM, the shareholders may submit questions to the Company via e-mail to corporate@smis.com.my not later than 20th May 2021 at 5:00 p.m. or select the messaging icon in Boardroom Smart Investor Portal to transmit questions via RPEV facilities during live streaming of the 22nd AGM.
-If time permits, the Chairman and the Board of Directors will endeavour their best to respond to the questions submitted by the shareholders which are related to the resolutions to be tabled at the AGM.
-The shareholders are encouraged to submit questions before the 22nd AGM as priority will be given to questions submitted before the AGM.
+In order to enhance the efficiency of the proceedings of the 23rd AGM, the shareholders may submit questions to the Company via e-mail to corporate@smis.com.my not later than Thursday, 23 June 2022 at 5:00 p.m. or select the messaging icon in Boardroom Smart Investor Portal to transmit questions via RPEV facilities during live streaming of the 23rd AGM.
+If time permits, the Chairman and the Board of Directors will endeavour their best to respond to the questions submitted by the shareholders which are related to the resolutions to be tabled at the 23rd AGM.
+The shareholders are encouraged to submit questions before the 23rd AGM as priority will be given to questions submitted before the 23rd AGM.

-RECORDING OR PHOTOGRAPHY AT THE AGM
+RECORDING OR PHOTOGRAPHY AT THE 23RD AGM

-Strictly no recording or photography of the AGM proceedings is allowed.
+Strictly no recording or photography of the 23rd AGM proceedings is allowed.